ohofmann/bcbio_pub/bcbio_pub.md

 * Reproducibility and provenance – Provide versioned, locally isolated Linux containers using Docker to improve the ability to trace and re-run analyses.
 * Accessibility – Interface with web-based biologist targeted front ends such as Galaxy (@goecks_galaxy:_2010; @giardine_galaxy:_2005; @blankenberg_galaxy:_2010).

-In summary, bcbio-nextgen provides an automated pipeline to identify and validate genomic variations in high throughput sequencing data.
-The pipeline scales to handle large population studies by minimizing computational bottlenecks and integrating with multiple cluster architectures.
-The pipeline is open-source, documented and we welcome community contributions.

 ## Acknowledgments